 I'm also strongly inclined to believe that the Confederate carving itself was largely designed to celebrate the Klan and its white supremacist ideology.
 Even Helen Plane, of the United Daughters of the Confederacy and the Stone Mountain Confederate Monumental Association (SMCMA) herself suggested that Gutzon Borglum incorporate a tribute to the Klan in his sculpture.
 “I feel it is due to the Klan which saved us from Negro domination and carpetbag rule, that it be immortalized on Stone Mountain,” she wrote at one point to him.
 “Why not represent a small group of them in their nightly uniform approaching in the distance?”
 [Emory University received many of his personal letters, donated by his widow Mrs. Mary Montgomery Borglum, and a has valuable Stone Mountain collection].
 While Borglum's original models did not use her idea, his design did include an altar to the Klan, of which he himself became an active member in 1923.

 Just to remind readers, while Helen Plane is often hailed as the original visionary of a Stone Mountain monument to the Confederacy, she had followed up on a suggestion that a local attorney named William H. Terrell made in a May 26, 1914 letter to the Atlanta-Constitution, which also provided its own editorial comment championing his idea in the same issue of the newspaper.
 Governors from the Southern states and community leaders and even past Presidents of the United States of America supported the idea, too.
 We are often led to believe that the original intention of this and other Confederate monuments was simply to honor the dead who fought for the Confederacy.
 Even if that may have been the stated intention of some, we know better now that it was about much more for many others, and it's time to understand the overwhelming impact of such monuments.
 Intention does not always match impact, and it's now the impact with which our forbears left us to reconcile.
 So many of these olden statues reflect a white supremacist narrative of those with the means and privilege to write history and to erect such monuments in the wake of a war fought (and lost!) to uphold slavery and secede from the United States of America.
 So many other people's histories have greatly been excluded and left unmarked in the American narrative.
-Again, I cannot emphasize enough how sad and heart-breaking it is to imagine all of the unknown dead slaves buried across the American landscape without so much as markers with their names on them.
+Again, I cannot emphasize enough how sad and heart-breaking it is to imagine all of the unknown enslaved people buried across the American landscape without so much as a marker with a name on it.
 I also consider how many Native American burial grounds we have disturbed over time through settlement and development, and I am proud wherever we have acted to preserve and restore sacred grounds.
-Inclusivity is definitely overdue, and I think it's really really more than okay to proverbially rearrange the furniture and place some of these bygone statues in museums and in their rightful educational contexts.
+Inclusivity is definitely long overdue, and it's truly more than okay to proverbially rearrange the furniture and place some of these bygone statues in museums and cemeteries — in their rightful historical contexts.
 As we embark upon creating new and more diverse monuments, hopefully we can stay true to our best intentions and raise up the best of our humanity.
 We can honor the past by celebrating a future that acknowledges it has learned from past mistakes.